 Date and Time of Next Meeting

-To note the date and time of the next formal meeting as Monday 28th November 2022 at 6pm.
-Venue to be confirmed.
+To note the date and time of the next formal meeting as Monday, 28th February, 2021.